Ahmad bin Yahya: Youth and character

 Ahmad bin Yahya was the oldest son of Yahya Muhammad Hamid ed-Din, of the Hamid al-Din branch of the al-Qasimi dynasty.
 Yahya had been imam of the Zaidi sect of Shia Islam practiced by tribes in northern Yemen, from 1904, when he succeeded his father.
 Yahya had assumed the title of King of Yemen on the breakup of the Ottoman rule over the country in 1918.

 From Ahmad's youth he was notable for his strikingly ferocious appearance.
 He was short and stocky and had prominently bulging eyes, which some claimed he induced.
 Although he wrote poetry from his youth, he was known for his explosive temper.
 Stories circulated that when he was a student of law, he confronted fellow students at knife-point to swear to support him one day as Imam.

-Coincidentally, he shared the same birthday as his father, the previous Imam.
+He shared the same birthday as his father, the previous Imam.